martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

     ```

 3. The organization member will receive an invitation via email, and the mannequin will not be reclaimed until the member accepts the invitation.

+## Step 16: Post-migration checks

+1. Check if all the repositories have been migrated
+   - If there are missing repositories in the destination organization, check the repositories file and confirm that the all the repositories you want to migrate are listed in the file
+2. Check if all the teams have been migrated and the members have been added to the teams
+   - If users are missing from the teams, check the slug mapping file and confirm that all the users are listed in the file
+3. Check if teams have been added to the repositories and their permissions have been set correctly
+4. Check if all the repository secrets have been migrated
+5. Check if workflows are running correctly
+   - If workflows are failing with the error `Resource not accessible by integration`, check the job permissions for the workflows and confirm that the workflows have the correct permissions to access the resources.
+For more information, see [**Permissions for GitHub Actions**](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#permissions)
+   - If workflows are failing with the error `<ACTION> is not allowed to be used in <ORGANIZATION>/<REPOSITORY>`, check the allow-list and confirm that the GitHub Actions in use by the source organization are allowed in the destination organization.
+For more information, see [**Step 9: Generate the list of allowed GitHub Actions in use by the target organization**](#step-9-generate-the-list-of-allowed-github-actions-in-use-by-the-target-organization)

 ---